iPhone 14: 5 things I'm most excited about

 The "iPhone 14" is just under a year away, yet rumors about Apple's 2022 flagship are already swirling across the internet.
 To notch or not to notch, a return to more humble design-based beginnings like the iPhone 4, perhaps?

-At this stage, we really don't know – but the growing tide of speculative reports helps us get a steer on which direction the firm may decide to take the iPhone 14 in.
+At this stage, we really don't know – but the growing tide of speculative reports helps us get a steer on which direction the firm may decide to take the iPhone 14 in as we roll into 2022.
 And with that thought in tow, here are the 5 key iPhone 14 features that I'm most excited about.

 1. No notch